How To Tell If Your Seafood is Fresh - Nordic Catch

 How To Tell If Your Seafood is Fresh

-• Bright, Clear Eyes: Fresh fish will have bright, clear eyes that appear full and bulging.
+• Bright, clear eyes: Fresh fish will have bright, clear eyes that appear full and bulging.
 Cloudy, sunken eyes indicate the fish has been sitting out too long.
 If the eyes look dull, the fish is likely past its prime.

-• Avoid Strong, Fishy Odor: A strong, fishy smell indicates that the seafood has started to spoil.
+Fresh fish should have a light, salty smell, similar to the fresh air by the sea.
+This is one of the easiest and most reliable ways to judge seafood quality.
+A strong, fishy smell indicates the seafood has started to spoil.
 If you detect a pungent odor, it’s best to steer clear.
 This smell indicates the breakdown of fish proteins, which can pose a health risk if consumed.

-• Moist and Slick Surface: Fresh seafood should feel moist and slightly slick.
+Fresh seafood should feel moist and slightly slick.
 This natural slime layer helps protect the fish from drying out and acts as a barrier to bacteria.
 A fish that feels dry or sticky has likely been out of the water too long.
+On the other hand, if the seafood feels overly slimy or sticky, it’s a sign that it’s beginning to decay.

 Freshness Indicators for Different Types of Seafood

 Different types of seafood have specific freshness indicators.
-Let’s break those down:

 Fish Filets